wojtekmaj/react-pdf/README.md

 The following browsers are supported in React-PDF v6:

-- Chrome ≥73
+- Chrome ≥76
 - Edge (Chromium-based)
-- Safari ≥12.1
+- Safari ≥14.1
-- Firefox ≥45(?)
+- Firefox ≥90(?)

+You may extend the list of supported browsers by providing additional polyfills (e.g. for `Promise.allSettled`) and configuring your bundler to transpile `pdfjs-dist`.

 If you need to support older browsers, you will need to use React-PDF v5.

 If you need to support Internet Explorer 11, you will need to use React-PDF v4.

 #### React